DIRECTOR’S DESK CHRISTINA R. GHALY, MD DIRECTOR

 As we kick off the month of May, there is much to be proud of and celebrate.
 National Nurse Day will be celebrated on May 6, National Public Service Recognition Week is May 2 – 8 and National Hospital Week will be commemorated May 10-14.

-LAC+USC Medical Center will be hosting a virtual celebration for the 2021 Nurse of the Year event.
-Supervisor Solis will be recording a message and Aries Limbaga, CEO of Rancho Los Amigos National Rehabilitation Center and Jorge Orozco, CEO of LAC+USC Medical Center and I will be part of the program.
-The Chief Nursing Officers (CNO) will receive the scrolls in honor of all the nurses from: LAC+USC Medical Center, Harbor-UCLA Medical Center, Olive View-UCLA Medical Center, Rancho Los Amigos National Rehabilitation Center, Ambulatory Care Network, Correctional Health Services, Emergency Medical Services, Juvenile Court Health Services, and our sister departments Department of Mental Health, Department of Public Health and LA County Fire Department.
+LA General Medical Center will be hosting a virtual celebration for the 2021 Nurse of the Year event.
+Supervisor Solis will be recording a message and Aries Limbaga, CEO of Rancho Los Amigos National Rehabilitation Center and Jorge Orozco, CEO of LA General Medical Center and I will be part of the program.
+The Chief Nursing Officers (CNO) will receive the scrolls in honor of all the nurses from: LA General Medical Center, Harbor-UCLA Medical Center, Olive View-UCLA Medical Center, Rancho Los Amigos National Rehabilitation Center, Ambulatory Care Network, Correctional Health Services, Emergency Medical Services, Juvenile Court Health Services, and our sister departments Department of Mental Health, Department of Public Health and LA County Fire Department.
 Stay tuned for more information and the access link to join us!

 Given the herculean effort Health Services has and continues to undertake throughout the pandemic, we will be extending the recognition of Public Service beyond one week.